-Waterfowl of The World (and Gamebirds of the World)
+Waterfowl of The World List (Gamebirds of the World)

-GetDucks.com offers duck hunts on 6 of the world’s 7 continents.
+The World Waterfowl Slam awaits–GetDucks.com offers duck hunts on 6 of the world’s 7 continents.
 Travel duck hunting is a subjective experience.
 There are many reasons why people travel worldwide to duck hunt.
 Many of our guests collect experiences.
 They seek trigger-pulling vacations; to see different parts of the world while duck hunting.
 In addition to the adventure and recreational values inherent to various duck hunting destinations are the myriad of waterfowl species represented.
 We have for years worked closely with duck hunters that are completing ultimate waterfowl challenges or other variations of the North America waterfowl species list.
 We also work with many clients that have completed North American collections and have graduated to hunting experiences on other continents.
-For these reasons, we’ve created GetDucks.com’s Waterfowl of the World (Gamebirds of the World) List.
+For these reasons, we’ve created GetDucks.com’s Waterfowl of the World List (Gamebirds of the World List) for researching your world waterfowl slam.

 Browse species by area.
-Click on an area or species to see all available hunts.
+Click on an area or species to see all available GetDucks hunts and learn more about the species.

 Africa